nekoneko121/windows-sigma-detection-lab/README.md

 - Sigma rules for:
   - Suspicious PowerShell execution
   - Abnormal process creation patterns
+  - `suspicious_powershell_execution.yml`
+  Baseline detection for PowerShell execution using process creation logs (Event ID 4688).
+  This rule is intended as a starting point for identifying suspicious scripting activity.

 ## How to Use
 1. Collect Windows Event Logs from a test system